-Year ended December 31, % Change 2022 2021 2022/2021 (in millions Net income/(expense) from financial assets and liabilities for trading (1) 78,191 (28,602) (373.4%) Net income from derecognizing financial assets and liabilities at amortized cost and financial assets at fair value through other comprehensive income (1,628) 22,199 (107.3%) Net income from exchange, adjustment and hedge accounting of foreign exchange 140,615 125,431 12.1% Net income from financial operations 217,178 119,028 82.5 [%]
+Year ended December 31, % Change 2022 2021 2022/2021 (in millions Net income/(expense) from financial assets and liabilities for trading (1) 78,191 (28,602) (373.4%) Net income from derecognizing financial assets and liabilities at amortized cost and financial assets at fair value through other comprehensive income (1,628) 22,199 (107.3%) Net income from exchange, adjustment and hedge accounting of foreign exchange 140,615 125,431 12.1% Net income from financial operations 217,178 119,028 82.5 %

-(1) In 2022, the Bank reclassified amounts in certain line items and applied such reclassifications retrospectively to the Bank's consolidated statements of income for the year ended December 31, 2021.
+In 2022, the Bank reclassified amounts in certain line items and applied such reclassifications retrospectively to the Bank's consolidated statements of income for the year ended December 31, 2021.
 See Note 1-Summary of Significant Accounting Policies-(z) Reclassification to our Audited Consolidated Financial Statements for more detail.

 Net income from financial operations totaled Ch\$217,178 million in the year ended December 31, 2022, an increase of 82.5% compared to the same period in 2021.
 These results include the results of our Treasury Division's trading business and financial transactions with customers, as well as the results of our Financial Management Division Internal Bank policy does not allow significant foreign currency mismatches and requires that the results included in Net income from financial operations includes not only the market-to-market of our foreign currency spot position, but also the results of the derivatives used to hedge currency risk.
-The mark-to-market of our spot position and the derivatives used to hedge foreign exchange, adjustment and hedge accounting of foreign exchange.
+The mark-to-market of our spot position and the derivatives used to hedge foreign currency risk are classified as trading are included in the line item Net income from exchange, adjustment and hedge accounting of foreign exchange.
 For more details regarding our management and exposure to foreign currency risk, see "Item 11.
-Quantitative and Qualitative Disclosures About Market Risk-E. Market Risks-Market risk management-Market risk - local and foreign financial management."
+Quantitative and Qualitative Disclosures About Market Risk-E. Market Risk-Market risk management-Market risk - local and foreign financial management."